Analysis | Biden’s arduous balancing act on an ill-timed Russia-Ukraine conflict

 The lever for now is sanctions.
 But even that limited step is dicey.
 A CBS News poll showed more Americans (53 percent) said that the United States should “stay out of any negotiations around the situation with Russia and Ukraine” rather than side with Ukraine (43 percent).
 (This view, notably, could change now that the invasion has begun.)

 Another poll showed that 69 percent of Americans supported additional sanctions on Russia.
-But when it was noted that such sanctions would possibly and presumably lead to rises in fuel and gas prices, support for them dropped to only about half.
+But when it was noted that such sanctions would possibly and presumably lead to rises in fuel and gas prices, support for them dropped to about half.

-Gas prices have been a particular thorn in Biden’s side, both because of the direct impact they have an Americans’ perception of the economy and because of the historic inflation they have contributed to.
+Gas prices have been a thorn in Biden’s side, both because of the direct impact they have an Americans’ perception of the economy and because of the historic inflation they have contributed to.
 In that way, Russia’s invasion of Ukraine could scarcely have come at a worse time on the domestic political front.
 While presidents have very limited control over gas prices, as many as 6 in 10 Americans have blamed Biden in some measure for those rising prices.

 For now, as with the broader conflict, Americans are more apt to blame Putin than Biden for what happens to fuel prices moving forward, another poll shows.
 But they are also ready to lay the blame at Biden’s feet; the poll showed 76 percent of Americans said Putin would be responsible for that, but 58 percent said the same of Biden.